 - 7.4 Across NHSGGC, there are a number of successful and effective employee engagement strategies and evaluation programmes already underway and encapsulated within our Workforce Strategy.
+These are developed and managed in partnership with trade unions, a key stakeholder for gathering and understanding staff feedback at every stage.
 We have utilised feedback from some of these engagement mechanisms to help inform the development of this Internal Communication and Employee Engagement Strategy.
 Some examples include: - iMatter: The Staff Experience Continuous Improvement Tool - Collaborative Conversations - Investors in People Programme - Workforce Equality Group (WEG) and employee led Equality Forums - The Area Partnership Forum is the NHSGGC Board wide Forum where negotiation and collaboration takes place to progress continuous improvement. - 7.5 An overview of some employee engagement strategies will be described in turn below.

-7.6. iMatter - National Employee Experience continuous improvement Mechanism
+7.6. iMatter - National Employee Experience continuous improvement mechanism